 Whether you are full-time or part-time, all of our programs are the same price.

 We have 3 easy ways to pay:

 - Pay upfront

 - Pay with a loan

 - Pay in 12 monthly installments, with no interest

 On-campus programs are held full-time and you are expected to be on campus for each day of class.
 The online program uses the same curriculum, but gives you the added flexibility of studying from home.

-No matter which program you sign up for, you can still visit campus to connect with fellow students and alumni, find quiet places to study and work, and attend networking and workshop events.
+No matter which program you sign up for, you can still visit campus to connect with fellow students and alumni, and attend networking and workshop events.